How Netflix eliminated Blockbuster

 The Rise of Blockbuster

-Blockbuster, a company went bankrupt in 2003, but before we dive into its downfall, it is important to understand its rise in the 1980s.
+Blockbuster went bankrupt in 2003, but before we dive into its downfall, it's important to understand its rise in the 1980s.
 The story begins with David Cook, a former oil industry employee, who founded the first Blockbuster in 1985 in Dallas, Texas.

 At the time, the video rental industry was not particularly exciting or sophisticated.
-Stores offered a limited selection of popular films, and distributors charged dearly for each copy.
+Stores offered a limited selection of popular films, and distributors charged a high price for each copy.

-However, Cook had special vision and skills in databases.
-It implemented a computerized system to manage movie inventory and offered an impressive selection of 10,000 titles per store, which made all the difference.
+Cook, however, had a special vision and skills in databases.
+He implemented a computerized system to manage movie inventory and offered an impressive selection of 10,000 titles per store, which made all the difference.

 schedule call